bc913/opengl_notes/doc/CoordinateSystems.md

 ```
 > If it is a static (one time) operation, accessing/modifying `uniform` variables from the client side can be made out of the main UI loop.
 If it is a dynamic(continuous) operation, keep this within the main UI loop.

+## Questions
+1.

+LEaropengl.com' statement in Lighting: However, the calculations in the fragment shader are all done in world space, so shouldn't we transform the normal vectors to world space coordinates as well?
+But the vertex shader does the all the transformations from the view to

+My statement above: from local to global, from global to view and from view to clip space are performed within each vertex shader.

+Which one is true?
 ## References
 - [https://learnopengl.com/Getting-started/Coordinate-Systems](https://learnopengl.com/Getting-started/Coordinate-Systems)